rydmike/rydmike.github.io/blog_flutter_linting.md

 I also find it interesting to follow what linting rules the **Flutter SDK repository** uses.
 During the past two years, there have been many new rules enabled in the Flutter SDK as well.
 Comparing an older version 1.4.0 (September 10, 2021) of my comparison table, to the current version of it 2.2.0 (Nov 7, 2023), we see that the Flutter repository (master channel) has gone from **129 enabled rules (67.2%)**, to **170 (78.0%)** enabled linting rules.
 The trend has clearly been to add more lint rules to the Dart language and its static analyzer, and for the Flutter project to adopt more of them.
 The Flutter repo uses much more rules than the rules the official [flutter_lints](https://pub.dev/packages/flutter_lints) package enables **101 (46.3%)**, for new Flutter projects.

 An interesting choice the Flutter repo has always used, and that I personally like, is the `always_specify_types` rule.
 This makes the code very verbose, thus few developers like it.
-Its advantage is that it makes reading unfamiliar code easier, especially e.g. on GitHub where you can not use the IDE to peek at the object type information.
+Its advantage is that it makes reading unfamiliar code easier, especially e.g., on GitHub where you cannot use the IDE to peek at the object type information.
 I tend to use it in public packages, but not in applications anymore.

 ## Used Rules?